 Barbless hooks are highly recommended to be used.

 Carp and pike are not to be retained in any type of net or sack.

 Unhooking mats must be available and used for specimen fish.

-Night fishing is allowed but members of both clubs must be prebooked in giving Dates , name club etc to the bailiffs Paul and Justin on.
+Night fishing is allowed but members of both clubs must be prebooked in giving Dates, name club etc to the bailiff Paul.

 Telephone Paul Hammond (VBAS) 07791 127476.